rh0/card-demo/README.md

 ## JSON:API Extras

-The [[https://www.drupal.org/project/jsonapi_extras|JSON:API Extras module]] helps to further the configuration of the Drupal API endpoint.
+The [JSON:API Extras module](https://www.drupal.org/project/jsonapi_extras) helps to further the configuration of the Drupal API endpoint.
 Notably it allows you to disable unneeded resources from being exposed to the api.
 This will increase securtity (not exposing a user list) as well as trimming things down to just what you need in the API with no superflous endpoints.
 Further it will allow you to set a custom api endpoint (ie `/api` rather than `/jsonapi`).

 Install as normal, and you will find it in a new tab on the JSON:API services page. `/admin/config/services/jsonapi/resource_types`

 ## OpenAPI UI

-[[https://www.drupal.org/project/openapi_ui|OpenApi UI]] module is a helper/documentaion module.
-It exposes the drupal JSON:API using an installed plugin (most notably [[https://www.drupal.org/project/openapi_ui_swagger|swagger]]) in a format consistent with the OpenAPI standard.
+[OpenApi UI](https://www.drupal.org/project/openapi_ui) module is a helper/documentaion module.
+It exposes the drupal JSON:API using an installed plugin (most notably [swagger](https://www.drupal.org/project/openapi_ui_swagger)) in a format consistent with the OpenAPI standard.
 This is useful for front end develpment, as it can be used as a table of contents of sorts for all the various endpoints.

 Once installed and enabled you can view the sites JSON:API at `/admin/config/services/openapi/swagger/jsonapi`